sentinelsat/sentinelsat/README.rst

 Command Line Interface
 ----------------------

-A basic search query consists of a search polygon as well as the username and password to access the Copernicus Open Access Hub.
+A basic search query consists of a search area geometry as well as the username and password to access the Copernicus Open Access Hub.

 .. code-block:: bash

   sentinelsat -u <user> -p <password> -g <geojson>

-Search areas are provided as GeoJSON polygons, which can be created with `QGIS <http://qgis.org/en/site/>`_ or `geojson.io <http://geojson.io>`_.
+Search areas are provided as GeoJSON files, which can be created with `QGIS <http://qgis.org/en/site/>`_ or `geojson.io <http://geojson.io>`_.
 If you do not specify a start and end date only products published in the last 24 hours will be queried.